supa2/Automaton/The-player-machine.md

 Argument | Function
 ---- | ----
 freq | Frequency in herz
-period | Duration of note on
-pause | Duration of note off
+period | Duration of note on in milliseconds pause | Duration of note off in milliseconds

 ```c++
 void setup() {